 QR codes have become incredibly popular lately, especially when it comes to making payments in the hospitality industry since the Covid-19 pandemic.
 But before that, they didn’t have the same level of popularity as other payment methods.

-When considering other contactless payment methods, facilitated by NFC or even barcodes, QR codes considerably have had little presence in the western market until COVID-19; performing more to consumers as a ‘scan to inform’ entity than a payment facilitator.
+When we look at other contactless payment options like NFC or barcodes, QR codes didn’t have much presence in the Western market.
+People mostly saw them as a way to scan and get information, rather than a payment facilitator.

 What are QR codes?